How to Replace an Engine Air Intake Tube

 installing air intake boot

-Finish by installing air intake tube by fitting the boot end on the tube onto the air filter housing or mass air flow sensor while tightening the clamps snugly, do not over tighten.
+Finish by installing the air intake tube while fitting the boot end on the tube and onto the air filter housing or mass air flow sensor while tightening the clamps snugly, do not over tighten.
 Some tubes will have an orientation tab which must be fitted into its proper slot.
 Start the engine and listen for any vacuum leaks or hissing sounds which would be an indication of the boot lip being folded under either on the throttle actuator or the air filter housing.

 air intake installed